Governing Body Structure Updated January 2018

 Outside of work I also coach at a Junior Badminton club, so I have experience of working with young people and safeguarding.

 I have lived in Wootton for over ten years and volunteered as a Governor three years ago in order to take a more active role, giving something back to support the ongoing success of the school.
 I have two daughters at the school who both experienced a very positive start to their school-lives and I wanted to help ensure that others enjoy a similar experience.

 I qualified as a chartered accountant early in my career, however have had a variety of roles and experiences since, including defining and implementing business strategy, and providing financial and operational consultancy for smaller business partners.

 In my role as Governor I aim to share these skills with the Governing Body and School Leadership Team for the benefit of the school, the pupils, parents and staff.
-I currently chair the Finance & Resources committee, and am a member of the Curriculum committee.
+I currently chair the FHSR (Finance, Health & Safety & Resources) committee.

 I have just joined the Governing Body as a Community Governor.
 I have a daughter at the school in year 3 and have been part of the friends committee since she started in reception.

 I have been working at a secondary school for 15 years now and have been involved in many areas of the school including Reception, PA to the Business Manager when the school was going through a complete rebuild and working on the website.
 In my role now I work in Student Services where I am involved with the children and their safeguarding.
 I also assist the attendance team and work with parents on a day to day basis.
 I really enjoy my job and find working in a school very rewarding.

 I am passionate about school life, children and parents and would like to dedicate my time to helping at Preston Hedge’s wherever it is necessary.
 I am so impressed with the work that takes place at the school I am keen the help and assist as much as I can.